SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/01-Problem-02.md

 [/code-editor]
 [task-description]
 # Description

-You will receive a string, containing the current items in your inventory, separated by a comma and a space `, `.
+You will receive a string, containing the current items in your inventory, separated by a comma and space \(`, `\).

 After that, until receiving `Craft!` you will be given different commands.